nicokaiser/rpi-audio-receiver/README.md

 - To permanently save paired devices, the Raspberry has to be switched to read-write mode (`mount -o remount,rw /`) until all devices have been paired once.
 - You might want to use a Bluetooth USB dongle or have the script disable Wi-Fi while connected (see `bluetooth-udev.sh`), as the BCM43438 (Raspberry Pi 3, Zero W) has severe problems with both switched on, see [raspberrypi/linux/#1402](https://github.com/raspberrypi/linux/issues/1402).

+## Disclaimer

+These scripts are tested and work on a current (as of the current date) Raspbian setup on Raspberry Pi.
+Depending on your setup (board, configuration, sound module, Bluetooth adapter) and your preferences, you might need to adjust the scripts.
+They are held as simple as possible and can be used as a starting point for additional adjustments.

 ## References

 - [BlueALSA: Bluetooth Audio ALSA Backend](https://github.com/Arkq/bluez-alsa)